-The amount payable for the non-Base Currency hedged Distributing Shares of the Wellington Dynamic Diversified Income Fund will also reflect the addition or deduction of the interest rate differential (depending on whether such differential is positive or negative respectively between the Dealing Currency of the relevant Share Class and the Base Currency of the Fund).
-The interest rate differential used to calculate the dividend for each distribution period may not necessarily equal the actual interest rate differential resulting from the any currency hedging transactions carried out by the relevant Investment Manager.
+The amount payable for the non-Base Currency hedged Distributing Shares of the relevant Fund will also reflect the addition or deduction of the interest rate differential (depending on whether such differential is positive or negative respectively between the Dealing Currency of the relevant Share Class and the Base Currency of the relevant Fund).
+The interest rate differential used to calculate the dividend for each distribution period may not necessarily equal the actual interest rate differential resulting from any currency hedging transactions carried out by the Investment Manager.

-At the Directors' discretion, where there is insufficient income in a given month, dividends may be declared and paid from realised profits less realised losses on the disposal of investments in the Wellington Dynamic Diversified Income Fund and unrealised profits less unrealised losses on the valuation of investments of that Fund.
+At the Directors' discretion, where there is insufficient income in a given month, dividends may be declared and paid from realised profits less realised losses on the disposal of investments and unrealised profits less unrealised losses on the valuation of investments of the relevant Fund.
 The Directors at such times as they deem appropriate may also declare such dividends on any class of Share out of the capital of the relevant Fund.